viduv/Lem_in/README.md

 # About Lem_in

-At the beginning from standart output the program recieves information about number of ants had to be leaded through path, room names (can be whatever) with coordinates and links.
+At the beginning from standart output the program receives information about number of ants had to be leaded through path, room names (can be whatever) with coordinates and links.

 ![Screen Shot 2019-09-24 at 2 50 51 PM](https://user-images.githubusercontent.com/48459848/65513061-cae8c500-deda-11e9-8efa-89efce83361f.png)